molily/molily.de/_posts/2020-11-21-testing-angular.md

 `spectator.query` returns a native DOM element or `null` in case no match was found.
 Note that it does not return a `DebugElement`.

 When using Spectator, you work directly with DOM element objects.
-This seems cumbersome, but indeed it lifts the burden of the leaky `DebugElement` abstraction.
+What seems cumbersome at first glance, in fact lifts the burden of the leaky `DebugElement` abstraction.

 Spectator makes it easy to work with plain DOM elements.
 Several matchers are added to Jasmine to create expectations on an element.